Selecting The Right Therapist

 This document outlines how I conduct myself on the Internet as a mental health professional and how you can expect me to respond to various interactions that may occur between us on the Internet.
 If you have any questions about anything within this document, I encourage you to bring them up when we meet.
 As new technology develops and the Internet changes, there may be times when I need to update this policy.

 I use all of my social media accounts (Facebook, LinkedIn, Twitter) for business purposes.
 That means I don't share private information about myself, though I strive to have a warm, approachable and friendly presence.
 I share information such as articles, blog posts and personal stories to help to connect with and provide useful information to my readers.
 My social media profiles reflect my views and opinions, which may at times be controversial, especially with regards to my professional interests about workplace bullying and relevant legislation and politics, and perhaps even my sense of humour.

 As my social media accounts are intended for professional use, you are welcome to “friend” me and may comment on my posts.
 However, you are liable for what you post and you must use your discretion about what you are comfortable with in regards to what others may find out about you.
 By interacting with me on social media, you take full responsibility for your own confidentiality.
 Please be aware that if you use an easily recognisable name on Social Media sites, it may compromise your confidentiality.
 We can discuss it and its potential impact on our working relationship.

 Please understand that AHPRA’s advertising guidelines prohibit testimonials.
-I am also required by the AHPRA guidelines to delete all favourable mentions of my services by both clients and non clients alike on my websites and social media pages.
+I am also required by the AHPRA guidelines to delete all favourable mentions of my services by both clients and non clients alike on my websites and social media pages where possible.
 However, I have no control over who posts comments about me in arenas outside of my social media profiles.